makrai/notes/liu1908-summarization.md

   * B ERT -based models outperform previously proposed approaches.
 On this
   * abstractive B ERT models generally perform better compared to BertSum E XT , almost approaching O RACLE performance
-* Table 4 summarizes our results on the XSum dataset.
-Recall that summaries in
+* Table 4 summarizes our results on the XSum dataset
-  * highly abstractive (see Table 1) consisting of a single sentence conveying
+  * highly abstractive (see Table 1) consisting of a single sentence
   * Extractive models here perform poorly as corroborated by the
   * low performance of the
-    L EAD baseline (which simply selects the leading sentence ) O RACLE (which selects a single-best sentence in each document) in
+    LEAD baseline (which simply selects the leading sentence ) ORACLE (which selects a single-best sentence in each document)
-  * we do not report results for extractive models on this dataset.
-The second
+  * we do not report results for extractive models on this dataset

 ## 5.2 Model Analysis